naik-aakash/autoplex/README.md

     </div>
 <br>

-`autoplex` is still under very active development and is only suitable for expert users as not all of the documentation is in place.
-This will change until end of November 2024.
+`autoplex` is still under very active development and larger modifications to the source code should be expected.
 </div>

 <br>